Beverly Caswell, PhD / Program Director

 Jisoo Seo is a graduate of the MA in Child Study and Education from the Ontario Institute for Studies in Education, University of Toronto.
 As a teacher-researcher, she has worked in many classrooms with children in a wide range of contexts.
 Her research interests include innovative methods for teaching and learning mathematics.
 She is an occasional teacher with the York Region District School Board and Toronto District School Board.

 Larisa Lam is a graduate of the MA in Child Study and Education from the Ontario Institute for Studies in Education, University of Toronto (OISE/UT).
 She is a primary/junior elementary teacher working in the Toronto District School Board and at the Institute of Child Study.
-Her research interests include intergenerational patterns of values, families, relationships, life-span adaptation, and resilience.
-Currently, she is pursuing an MA in Developmental Psychology and Education OISE/UT.
+Her research interests include the impact of the student-teacher relationship on academic success and wellbeing; intergenerational patterns of values; and life-span adaptation.
+Currently, she is pursuing a PhD in Developmental Psychology and Education OISE/UT.